python-bot/python-bot/README.md

 # Introduction

-This library provides a pure Python interface for the `Messenger Bot API such as Facebook, Telegram, Slack.`.
-Feel free to add and contribute other.
+This library provides a pure Python interface for the Messenger Bot API such as ` Facebook, Telegram, Slack.` all in one.
+Feel free to add other messenger support.

 In addition to the pure API implementation, this library features a number of high-level classes to make the development of bots easy and straightforward.

 # Learning by example
-We believe that the best way to learn and understand this simple package is by example.
+The best way to learn and understand this simple package is by example.
-So here are some examples for you to review [this url](https://github.com/python-bot/python-bot/tree/master/examples)
+So here are some examples for you to [review this url](https://github.com/python-bot/python-bot/tree/master/examples)

 # Installing